 Now, argument by analogy is a tricky business.
-No analogy is perfect, and it may well be that the suggested link between the future of books and the future of stairs will not hold up.
+No analogy is perfect, and it may well be that the suggested link between the future of books and the future of stairs will not hold.
 Modern inventions have, in fact, replaced many of the things we formerly used.

-For most of us, cars have replaced carriages, digital has replaced film, clocks have replaced sun dials, and my wife maintains that cell phones are replacing wrist watches.
+We write on paper, not papyrus.
+We pull plows with tractors, not horses.
+We fly across the Atlantic rather than sail.
+Cars have replaced carriages, digital has all but replaced film, clocks have replaced sun dials, and my wife maintains that cell phones are replacing wrist watches.

-However, I tend to agree that eReaders will not completely replace books.
+Nevertheless, I tend to agree that Ereaders will not completely replace books.

-I take this position as one whose wife gave him a Kindle Fire earlier this month as an anniversary present.
-Amazon identifies it as "David's Fifth Kindle," although two of the five actually have belonged to my wife.
+I take this position as one whose wife gave him a Kindle Fire last August as an anniversary present.
+Amazon identifies it as "David's Fifth Kindle," (although two of the five actually have belonged to my wife).
 I have used a Kindle since shortly after I first read about them in the New York Times.
-I love my Kindle and the ability it gave me to take a single volume on vacation, rather than having to choose between three or four thick, heavy books and the second pair of shoes that I really would need for river rafting.
+I love my Kindle and the ability it gives me to take a single volume on vacation, rather than having to choose between three or four thick, heavy books and the second pair of shoes that I really need for river rafting.

 Ereaders are terrific for straight reading, when you start on page one and read directly to the end.
-When I read Jennings's book IXEOS, I sped though it on my Kindle.
-It was great.
+I review books for The Kindle Book Review.
+Last fall, I sped through each volume on my Kindle.
+It was great!